NFL Mock Draft 2020: Joe Burrow the obvious top pick while Tua Tagovailoa trends downward

 Denver stops the slide of Alabama wide receiver Jerry Jeudy, who some had projected to go in the top 10.
 He's been a star since Day 1 at Alabama and he'll pair with Courtland Sutton to give quarterback Drew Lock a formidable wide receiver combo.

-How many Alabama players get drafted in round 1?
+How many Alabama players get drafted in Round 1?
 Over 5.5 (+110) Under (-140)

 >>MORE: Denver Broncos: 2020 NFL Draft profile